wandersick/englishize-cmd/#Readme.txt

       http://wandersick.blogspot.com/p/change-non-english-command-line.html

      [ Releases ]

-      v1.3    Now elevates automatically.
+      v1.4a   Fixed a significant bug of last version. _lang_codes.txt should not have any 'en-XX' otherwise even English is disabled. v1.4    Improved _lang_codes.txt so that all system languages are supported.
+(Please report if your locale is not included) v1.3    Now elevates automatically.
 Added check for Windows version. v1.2    Documentation and coding improvements
       v1.1    Added check for admin rights